spicyjack/public/notes/mojolicious.md

 The name of the config file is the same as the `Mojolicious->moniker` attribute in your main Mojolicious class.
-You can view the current moniker on the default error page for Mojolicious, by clicking the `tap for more` block at the bottom of the server headers block.
+You can view the current moniker on the default error page for Mojolicious, by clicking the `tap for more` block at the bottom of the server headers block on the Mojolicious "default" page.

 ## Module notes ##